 Mobile Phone Specs for Stock Photography

-Let's look at what you need in terms of specifications of your phone in order for it to work well as a stock photo camera.
+Let's look at what you need in terms of the specifications of your phone in order for it to work well as a stock photo camera.

 - Your phone will need to have enough memory to store many large image files on your phone.
 If your phone does not have a lot of internal storage, consider buying the largest possible SD-CARD as external storage.

 - Also, try to get a phone with a raw image capture capability.
 Raw image capture on the iPhone is officially supported from IOS 10.
 This feature has been released by Google for Android phones as of Lollipop 5.0 in the form of the camera2 API.
 However, many phone manufacturers have not immediately implemented this API.
 So check if your Android phone supports raw image capture.
-The easiest way to do this is to install the open source app OpenCamera.
-This app will not only provide you with a professional mode but if the camera2 API has been implemented on your phone you will have the option to hook into it and capture your images in raw format.
+The easiest way to do this is to install the open-source app OpenCamera.
+This app will not only provide you with a professional mode, but if the camera2 API has been implemented on your phone, you will have the option to hook into it and capture your images in raw format.

 Free Software for Processing Stock Images

 The de facto standard for image processing is arguably Adobe Lightroom and Photoshop.
 And although these products are very good, there are also very capable free and open source alternatives that will get you started.